 One of the primary benefits of cloud-based inventory management software is its ability to improve efficiencies.
 If your business started small and grew slowly over time—or even if it started small and grew quickly—you may still be in the habit of counting your inventory manually.
 Aside from the hassle of counting each item by hand, tallying them up on paper, and inputting data into a spreadsheet, there’s also the fact that keeping track of inventory this way is often inaccurate.
 Even with the most careful counting, human error is likely.
 Inventory management software reduces the likelihood of errors, saves you time, and lets you track your inventory in real-time.

 Careful tracking will improve the efficiency of your operations and employee workflows.
-It’s easy to see where your efforts should be focused when you can keep track of your stock—and manufacturing more of what your customers are buying can also improve your bottom line.
+Keeping track of your stock with ease helps you identify areas that require focus.
+Additionally, manufacturing more of what customers are purchasing can improve your bottom line.
 Software that replaces spreadsheets will reduce human error, improve efficiencies, lower inventory-management costs, and perform many of the tasks your team is spending their time and energy on.

 Effective inventory management software will allow them to ditch the time they spend on data entry in spreadsheets and free up time to spend on more mission-critical priorities.
 For example, a spreadsheet cannot in any way serve a customer.
 But inventory management software has many benefits related to customer service.
 It also allows you to act when stock is low or sold out and can send notifications when stock is running low.
 You won’t have to issue refunds to irritated customers who buy something you don’t have, to provide just one example.